Our Suggestions

 Head North to the Texas Hill Country

-For authentic Texas BBQ head to BlackBoard BBQ in Sisterdale.
-You won’t be disappointed in the smoked meats, handmade sides and wonderful desserts.
+- We love BlackBoard BBQ in Sisterdale for smoked meats, handmade sides and wonderful desserts from this fine-dining-chef-turned-pitmaster.
 They’re open Friday/Saturday from 11 – 7 and Sunday 11 – 4.

 - On the way there or back, stroll through downtown Boerne – loaded with great boutiques, breweries, cafes and Texas charm.